Renting Out Your Kissimmee Property: Long-Term vs. Short-Term Rentals

 How Do Vacation Rentals Make Money?

-Unlike long-term rentals, vacation rentals charge per night and often include additional fees such as:
+Unlike long-term rentals, vacation homes charge per night and often include extra fees, such as:

 - Cleaning Fee